CM4all/pond/doc/index.rst

  Show the address of the server each request was forwarded to.

+.. option:: --resolve-forwarded-to

+ Show the name of the server each request was forwarded to.

 .. option:: --no-referer

  Do not show the HTTP ``Referer`` request header.